Shadoow159258/dead-chat-reviver/README.md

 Outputs the message you're looking at right now.
 _**/setup**_
 Sets up a revive message for a channel.
 Use the same command to change your settings.
-channel - The channel on which these rules should apply
+`channel` - The channel on which these rules should apply
-time - Amount of time the channel should be inactive for the bot to activate
+`time` - Amount of time the channel should be inactive for the bot to activate
-role - The role you want to ping when the chat dies
+`role` - The role you want to ping when the chat dies
 _**/delete**_
 Remove a revive message channel.
-_**/list**_
+`channel` - The channel whose revive message is to be removed _**/list**_
 Displays a list of all revive message channels and their settings on the server.
 _**/topic**_